GoogleCloudPlatform/professional-services/examples/anthos-service-mesh-multicluster/README.md

 Follow the instruction in "**Verify cross-cluster load balancing**" section of [Add clusters to an Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/gke-install-multi-cluster) to verify.

-**Please Note:** You don't need to install Helloworld application, it has been installed for you already.
+**Please Note:** You don't need to install `Helloworld` application, it has been installed for you already.

 ## Internal Load Balancer

 Anthos ASM deploys ingress gateway using exernal load balancer by default.
-If we need to change the ingress gateway to be internal load balancer, we can use "--option" or "--custom-overlay" parameter along with out load balancer yaml (./istio-profiles/internal-load-balancer.yaml).
+If we need to change the ingress gateway to be internal load balancer, we can use `--optio`n or `--custom-overlay` parameter along with out load balancer yaml (./istio-profiles/internal-load-balancer.yaml).

 Please note that we need to specify out "targetPort" for https and http2 ports for current ASM version.